altocodenl/tagaway/readme.md

 - stp:a:DATE (hyperloglog or string): unique active users in the last 10 minutes.
 Time is Date.now () divided by 100000.
 Entries older than 10 minutes will be converted from hyperloglog to a string with a counter.
 - stp:A:DATE (hyperloglog or string): unique active users in the last 24 hours.
 Time is Date.now () divided by 100000.
 Entries older than a day will be converted from hyperloglog to a string with a counter.
 - stp (set): list of all hyperloglog entries.
+- cachestats (string): stringified object with cache of /admin/stats.
+Lasts 60 seconds only.

 Used by giz: